 Amaryllis is a very popular succulent that is grown indoors all across America.
 It is an easy-care plant that requires only minimal attention.
 Unfortunately though a common complaint a come across among amaryllis owners is that their plant will not bloom.
 In this article I will cover all potential causes for a non-blooming amaryllis and outline each one of the cures.

-- Outdoor amaryllis not blooming
+- Why your amaryllis is not blooming

 Amaryllis is an easy-care succulent that usually requires very little attention other than regular watering and fertilization in its growing stage.
 However, many owners of indoor potted amaryllis, as well as gardeners who grow amaryllis directly in the yard, worry when their plant produces leaves but no blooms.

 Amaryllis are perennials, which means they bloom every year, and a plant that fails to bloom may have one of a number of possible problems.
 Luckily, each cause behind the lack of flowering has a very easy fix.